-Works from the collection of Le Royal Monceau Raffles Paris are exhibited in each of the hotel rooms and suites, as well as in the public areas and the garden.
-The creation of this collection for the rooms and
+Works from the collection of Le Royal Monceau - Raffles Paris are exhibited in each of the hotel rooms and Suites, as well as in the public areas and the garden.
+The creation of this collection for the

-9. The Katara Cinema
+The Katara Cinema

 Le Royal Monceau - Raffles Paris innovates in the world of the parisian luxury hotels.
 With its own integrated movie theater, the hotel intends to keep Paris on the front line for major international film premieres, creating an institution, a one-step meeting place and venue for international actors, directors, writers, producers and promoters alike.

-The Katara Cinema is the first class 99-seat theater, with integrated state-of-the-art sound and projection equipment in 35 mm, digital and 3D.
+The Katara Cinema is the first class 99-seat theater, with integrated stateof-the-art sound and projection equipment in 35 mm, digital and 3D.
 A comprehensive team of screening and audio professionals, unique in the luxury hotel industry, are on-hand throughout the event.
 The screening room is also available for hotel guests to organize private screenings, to watch auctions, to broadcast concerts or to organize seminars.
 The Katara Cinema is also one of the key elements in regards to the presence of art and culture in the hotel.
-Tailored event programming will celebrate the seventh art through exclusive and high-end rendezvous.
+Tailored event programming will celebrate the seventh art through exclusive and highend rendezvous with Le Royal Monceau Film Club for local film buffs.
+Every Sunday at 6 pm, guests can enjoy a deluxe screening to wrap up the weekend on a glamorous and cultural note with a glass of champagne and Pierre Hermé Paris caramelised popcorn.

-10. Spa My Blend by Clarins
+My Blend by Clarins Spa

-The luxurious Spa My Blend by Clarins at Le Royal Monceau - Raffles Paris is a white paradise of relaxation and pampering.
+The luxurious My Blend by Clarins Spa at Le Royal Monceau - Raffles Paris is a white paradise of relaxation and pampering.

-At the centre of the 1500m2 spa is an eye catching 23 metre swimming pool; bathed in natural light and the largest in any Parisian hotel.
+At the centre of the 1500m spa is an eye catching 23 metre swimming pool; bathed in natural light.

 The revolutionary new concept, My Blend by Clarins by Dr Olivier Courtin, is a unique range of fully customisable skin care products designed for the individual needs of every skin type at every age.
-The bespoke facial treatments, exclusively available at Le Royal Monceau - Raffles Paris, begin with an in-depth skin analysis to determine the biological age of the skin, followed by expert application of the personalised treatments by 'My Beauty Coach' and polished off with a Clarins make-up session.
-Each guest also receives a two week supply of their personalised skin care products 'My Blend Day and Night' Essentials with Emergency Boosters.
+The bespoke facial treatments, exclusively available at Le Royal Monceau - Raffles Paris, begin with an indepth skin analysis to determine the biological age of the skin, followed by expert application of the personalised treatments by 'My Beauty Coach'.

 The Spa also offers the essential Clarins products and includes body treatments, massages and traditional facials for men and women.
-Spa packages include the My Day Spa discovery pass - the ultimate in tailored treatments and fitness programmes: My Blend Facial, Clarins Body treatment or massage, and Fitness session with a personal trainer.

 The Spa aims to ensure guests feel like they are floating on a cloud and this feeling of total serenity is attended to by carefully selected experts: highly trained 'Beauty Coaches', 'Pool Coach' providing swimming lessons and aqua fitness, 'Body Coaches' for personal training and 'Spa Concierges' managing the appointments of hotel guests and spa members.
-The Spa My Blend by Clarins features a watsu pool, a hammam, a laconium room, an ice fountain, a sauna and seven treatment rooms (including one VIP double cabin), where ladies are pampered in rooms of pure white with feminine hints of translucent pink and gentlemen are welcomed into their treatment zones via a large stainless steel hall.
+The My Blend by Clarins Spa features a watsu pool, a hammam, a laconium room, an ice fountain, a sauna and seven treatment rooms (including one VIP double cabin), where ladies are pampered in rooms of pure white with feminine hints of translucent pink and gentlemen are welcomed into their treatment zones via a large stainless steel hall.
 Our Ladies & Gentlemen's relaxation rooms also offer a unique "shower experience", which can be tailored with different choices of light, music and essential oil.